Desol07/devtools/README.md

 Overview

-A $149 quote for a single-page website in Los Angeles is low enough that the main risks are usually not the page itself.
+A $149 quote for a single-page website is low enough that the main risks are usually not the page itself.
 The typical failure modes are:

 - Undefined scope (missing basics like mobile QA or metadata)
 - Ownership gaps (domain/hosting accounts controlled by the vendor)